durzo/moodle-local_h5p_cache/README.md

 Run Moodle upgrade

-Patch H5P to allow class overrides, you can find the patch here: https://github.com/durzo/h5p-moodle-plugin/commit/52f250e0e8c6b910af5d02ac987559ffa42a85f3.patch

-The Patch has been sent to H5P and is currently awaiting integration, hopefully one day it will be accepted.

 Finally, add the class override to your config.php to make H5P use this plugin.
 ```
 $CFG->mod_hvp_file_storage_class = '\local_h5p_cache\file_storage';